kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## False Negatives in Churn

-Lost customers generate no future value.
+Lost customers generate no future value
-Recovery costs rise.
+Recovery costs rise
 Severity often exceeds false positives

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.